 An imitation of actor Henry Fonda in a series of ads in the 1970s for GAF Corporation’s flooring.
 Fonda also appeared in ads for other GAF products, such as View-Master (along with a young Jodie Foster) in the 1960s and ‘70s.

-A reference to the 1980 hit single “Whip It” by Devo.
+Whippet is a medium-sized breed of dog, descended from greyhounds.
+They are very skinny.
+Also a reference to the 1980 hit single “Whip It” by Devo.
 Sample lyrics: “Move ahead/Try to detect it/It’s not too late /To whip it/Well, whip it good.”

 Thank God for the pump.